 From Investment Alpha to Beta

-Zoo of Factors
+Zoo of Factors and Multifactor Models

-The first popular multifactor model, the Fama-French three-factor model, the first popular approach to factor investing, included three factors: the major market (i.e., the S&P 500), value vs. growth, and size (market capitalization).
-They later added two additional factors (investment and profitability) to develop a 5-factor model; Andrew Lo introduced momentum as an important factor in explaining hedge fund and mutual fund returns.
-A study by Hansanhodzik & Lo, “Can Hedge Fund Returns be Replicated: The Linear Case,” identifies five factors that are correlated with hedge fund performance: equity markets; US Dollar; Credit spreads; bonds and Commodities.
-Cliff Assness, founder of AQR, identifies several factors as drivers of investment returns: value, momentum, profitability, low volatility, interest rate carry, and defensive company stock.
-S&P has developed factor indices for the following factors: Volatility, high beta, size, style, quality, momentum, enhanced value, dividends, capital expenditures, and multi-factor funds; and Invesco uses six factors in constructing investor portfolios: Value, Size, Momentum, Low Volatility, Quality and Dividend Yield.
+The first popular multifactor model, the Fama-French three-factor model, contained three factors: the major market (i.e., the S&P 500), value vs. growth, and size (market capitalization).
+They later added two additional factors (investment in the company and profitability) to develop a 5-factor model.
+Andrew Lo then introduced momentum as additional factor in explaining hedge fund and mutual fund returns.
+A study by Hansanhodzik & Lo, “Can Hedge Fund Returns be Replicated: The Linear Case,” identifies five factors that are correlated, and presumed to determine hedge fund performance; equity markets; US Dollar; Credit spreads; bonds; and Commodities.
+Cliff Assness, founder of AQR, the largest hedge fund that uses factor investing, identifies six factors as drivers of investment returns: value, momentum, profitability, low volatility, interest rate carry, and defensive company stock.
+S&P has developed factor indices for the following factors: Volatility, high beta, size, style, quality, momentum, enhanced value, dividends, capital expenditures, and multi-factor funds.
+Finally, Invesco uses six factors in constructing investor portfolios: Value, Size, Momentum, Low Volatility, Quality and Dividend Yield.

 What is “Smart Beta?”